clojure-emacs/cider/ROADMAP.md

 is broad.
 We should detect these cases centrally and give an actionable hint (e.g. "evaluate the buffer first") instead of a silent no-op, ideally via a shared helper rather than ad-hoc checks scattered across commands.

+The shared helpers now exist in `cider-client.el` - `cider-ns-loaded-p`, `cider-resolution-failure-message` and `cider-ensure-macro` distinguish an unloaded namespace from a genuine typo/missing require, and the macroexpansion, `cider-find-var`, `cider-doc`, ClojureDocs, xref and `cider-browse-ns` commands route through them.
+The remaining work is to keep extending that coverage to the other commands that still fail quietly (e.g. inspector and completion paths).